 - 18 g dry yeast (fast action yeast is best)

-- 2 tsp Himalayan salt (or sea salt, or kosher salt)
+- 2 teaspoon Himalayan salt (or sea salt, or kosher salt)

 Instructions